English Mountain Fall Driving Tour

 Blowing Cave Mill

-Travel approximately .5 miles and turn left on Blowing Cave Rd.
+Travel approximately .5 miles and turn right on Blowing Cave Rd.
 Go 1 mile to Blowing Cave Mill on left.
 Blowing Cave Mill is a great photo opportunity.
 Completed in 1880, the mill is located near the head of Flat Creek in the Byrd’s Cross Roads community.
 Listed on the registry of the Association for Preservation of Tennessee Antiques, the mill is an example of the flour and corn mills constructed throughout Sevier County in the nineteenth century and is one of the few remaining in Tennessee.

 Continue on Blowing Cave Road approximately .5 mile to Forbidden Caverns.
 Tennessee is home to the most caves in the United States.
 Located beneath English Mountain, Forbidden Caverns in one of the most spectacular.
 Visitors are provided with an entertaining and educational tour past sparkling formations, towering natural chimneys, numerous grottoes, and a crystal clear stream.
 Special lighting effects, a stereophonic sound presentation and well-trained tour guides combine to make this an enjoyable experience for all ages.